 Podcast: Care for Dogs, Chiang Mai

 Care for Dogs is an animal welfare organisation based in Chiang Mai, Thailand.
-Listen to an interview with Karin Hawelka, one of the Care for Dogs founders below.
+Listen to an interview with Karin Hawelka, one of the Care for Dogs founders by clicking the play button above.

 Care for Dogs was set up by Karin and Amandine Lecesne who refused to ignore the problem of dogs suffering in the streets of Chiang Mai.
 Their aim is to improve the life of street and temple dogs by organising sterilisations, vaccinations, and medical care.
 They also offer a home for approximately 80 homeless dogs and puppies until they find a new loving home for them.